sweco-sejuva/sejuva_FME_vm/README.md

 ## Create website for launching virtual machines
 1. Create S3 bucket
-1. Use FME Server to sync GitHub files into S3 bucket.
-Maybe use FME Server to create config.js file for token etc.
+1. Edit GitClone2S3.fmw so that it contains your AWS web connection, and publish to FME Server or FME Cloud.
-1. Add GitHub webhook to run GitHub2S3.fmw
+1. Add webhook in GitHub repository run GitHub2S3.fmw

 ### GitHub Webhook
 1. Navigate to your GitHub repository